Employment & Internships

 Agriculture Education Intern

-(1-2 positions) Our Agriculture Education programs engage all age groups in hands-on learning through agriculture education, teaching sustainable farming, gardening, and food systems, integrated into existing community programs.
+(1 position available) Our Agriculture Education programs engage all age groups in hands-on learning through agriculture education, teaching sustainable farming, gardening, and food systems, integrated into existing community programs.
 The Agriculture Education Intern will work closely with the Agriculture Team to ensure successful operation of community events and programs, such as Growing School Gardens (GSG), Field Trips, and Workshops.
 This role provides hands-on learning and community involvement opportunities.
 Minimum age 18.

 JOIN THE FOOD SHUTTLE TEAM